swapgmre/namaste_node/homework.md

 - JS Object vs JSON (difference)
 - Add the express.json middleware to our app
 - Make your signup API dynamic to recieve data from the end user
+- User.findOne with duplicate email ids, which object returned
+- API - Get user by email
+- API - Feed API - GET /feed - get all the users from the database